 The Nesting Habits of the Modern Female. the Working Woman from an Ornithologist’s Point of View.

 In today’s fast paced society, it is often hard to catch a glimpse of the once abundant Femalus Domesticus, commonly known as The Homemaker.
 The habitat of the modern day Homemaker is often split between two territories, the Work Place and The Home.
 In times past, sightings of the Femalus Domesticus were common in and around suburbia and rural dwellings.
 Today, the species is often only seen near these dwellings just after sunrise or in the late evening hours.
+While waiting for the right moment, you could play บาคาร่า to pass the time.

 The Homemaker can be observed preening in the early morning hours.
 She then feeds her young and takes flight for the aforementioned second territory, the Work Place.
 On her way to the Work Place, she drops her young off at Day Care.
 This is the place where other Femalus Domesticus are assembled to care for her young.
 They themselves have just left their own nest and their own young.
 While this may appear to be an odd cycle, it makes perfect sense to The Femalus Domesticus, whom science does not always understand.